wise-team/steem-wise-core/schema/README.md

 $ npm run build-schema
 ```

-Schema conversion also occures when you run `npm build`.
+Schema conversion also occures when you run `npm run build`.

 Thank you.
 Converted "smartvotes.schema.json" should be included in commit.